 Sobelman says yes!
 Consider investing in a natural fiber mask like mulberry silk, organic cotton or anti-microbial zinc infused masks like those from brands like Lily Silk, The Eczema Company and YoRo Naturals.
 She also recommends washing them each day with non-fragranced detergent to rid them of the bacteria, pollution and dirt that builds up both inside and outside of the mask fabric.

 If you forget to wash, don’t be hard on yourself!
 Keep a small supply of disposable masks in your bag or car for those situations.
 While we’re a huge fan of reusables, wearing a clean mask is really the key!

 Note: Katie Sobelman, is a professional licensed esthetician in California who has a passion for organic, natural and device driven skincare solutions.
 She’s been a featured expert in a variety of publications including Well + Good and Mind Body Green.
-All opinions are her own and it is recommended to always contact your personal medical provider or esthetician before adjusting your skincare, diet or supplement routine.
+She has been compensated for her time away from work to consult on this article, but all her opinions are her own and it is recommended to always contact your personal medical provider or esthetician before adjusting your skincare, diet or supplement routine.